ikut3/production/README.md

 ## 1. Building beautiful architecture together

-I was so excited since WizeLine(WL) team gave me many challenges to resolve their real issues which have similar, I did everyday on environment.
-I couldn't stop thinking about it after We have quick discussion to hear their explanation about these exact things to do.
+I was so excited since WizeLine(WL) team gave me this challenge to resolve the real issues in DevOps world.
+That was similar with these things I have been done in my carreer path.
+Since We have quick discussion to hear the explanation on these exact things to do, I was not stop thinking about it.
 More than their meaningful description which they provided I realized that We may be don't live in same Country, don't study in same University but it doesn't matter when We have same passion for technology.
-I want to take this chance to send my appreciation to Leon, HR team & Recuritment company whoever gave me this opportunity to have 3 rounds interview (Take around more than 3 hours for discussing, 4 hours for resolve pratices, 18 hours for this challenge only)
+I want to take this chance to send my appreciation to Leon, HR team & Recuritment company whoever gave me this opportunity to have 3 rounds interview (Take around more than 3 hours for discussing, 4 hours for resolving pratices, 18 hours for this challenge only)

 **Disclaim** : This is the story of a long journey